snouhaud/AzureRunMe/README.md

 Unfortunately we cant configure more that 5 end points on the Load balancer, so you may need to recompile with your own CSDEF file to fiddle with ports.
 The vmsize attribute is unfortunately, also baked into this file.

-There are still some occasional wierd problems with some DLL files which won't unzip to the approot.

 Clojure + Compojure
 -------------------